Our Team

 santaOno-full-res

-8 / 13
+8 / 14

-Dr. Santa J. Ono
+Santa J. Ono

-President Ono currently serves as the chair of the U-M Health Board, the chair of Fulbright Canada, the chair of the University Climate Change Coalition (UC3), and is an honorary Chairperson of the Japan America Society of Michigan and Southwestern Ontario.
+Dr. Ono currently serves as the chair of the U-M Health Board, the chair of Fulbright Canada, the chair of the University Climate Change Coalition (UC3), and is an honorary Chairperson of the Japan America Society of Michigan and Southwestern Ontario.

-He also serves on a range of other boards including the Big Ten Council of Presidents and Chancellors, the American Association of Colleges and Universities, the American Council on Education, the Council on Competitiveness, the Detroit Economic Club, and the Gerald R. Ford Presidential Foundation Board of Trustees.
+He also serves on a range of other boards, including the Big Ten Council of Presidents and Chancellors, the American Association of Colleges and Universities, the American Council on Education, the Council on Competitiveness, the Detroit Economic Club, and the Gerald R. Ford Presidential Foundation Board of Trustees.

-He has been appointed by Michigan Governor Gretchen Whitmer to serve on the Executive Committee of Michigan Economic Development Corporation and the Growing Michigan Together Council.
+He has been appointed by Michigan Governor Gretchen Whitmer to serve on the Executive Committee of the Michigan Economic Development Corporation and the Growing Michigan Together Council.

-Dr. Ono is a second-generation Japanese American who maintains strong ties to family in Japan.
-His grandfather, Akira Ono, was governor of Chiba Prefecture, and he has received an honorary doctorate from Chiba University.
+Dr. Ono is a second-generation Japanese American who maintains strong ties to his family in Japan.
+His grandfather, Akira Ono, was governor of Chiba Prefecture, and he received an honorary doctorate from Chiba University.

 He was born in Vancouver, where his father was teaching at the time.
-Dr. Ono joined U-M from the University of British Columbia, where he served as president and vice chancellor since 2016.
+Dr. Ono joined U-M from the University of British Columbia, where he served as president and vice-chancellor since 2016.

-Prior to his appointment at UBC, he was president of the University of Cincinnati, where he also served as professor of pediatrics at Cincinnati Children’s Hospital Medical Center.
+Prior to his appointment at UBC, he was president of the University of Cincinnati, where he also served as a professor of pediatrics at Cincinnati Children’s Hospital Medical Center.

 Dr. Ono has served as senior vice provost and deputy to the provost at Emory University.
-He also has taught at Johns Hopkins University, Harvard University and University College London.
+He has also taught at Johns Hopkins University, Harvard University, and University College London.

-He is a fellow of the American Association for the Advancement of Science, the Canadian Academy of Health Sciences, the National Academy of Inventors, USA and the Johns Hopkins Society of Scholars.
+He is a fellow of the American Association for the Advancement of Science, the Canadian Academy of Health Sciences, the National Academy of Inventors, USA, and the Johns Hopkins Society of Scholars.
 In 2022, he was elected to the American Academy of Arts & Sciences.

-He earned his B.A. in biological sciences from the University of Chicago in 1984, and a Ph.D. in experimental medicine from McGill University in 1991.
+He earned his B.A. in biological sciences from the University of Chicago in 1984 and a Ph.D. in experimental medicine from McGill University in 1991.

 Schlesinger-Jacob

-9 / 13
+9 / 14

 Ex officio

 At the Journal, he covered economics and economic policy, chronicled elections and summits, trade wars and market crashes, labor strikes, the 9/11 terror attacks in the U.S., and Japan’s March 2011 triple disaster of earthquake, tsunami, and Fukushima nuclear meltdown.
-Schlesinger was the Journal’s Tokyo bureau chief, deputy Washington bureau chief, and global financial regulation editor.
+Mr. Schlesinger was the Journal’s Tokyo bureau chief, deputy Washington bureau chief, and global financial regulation editor.

-He is the author of “Shadow Shoguns: The Rise and Fall of Japan’s Postwar Political Machine,” published in 1997 by Simon & Schuster.
+He is the author of Shadow Shoguns: The Rise and Fall of Japan’s Postwar Political Machine, published in 1997 by Simon & Schuster.
 While writing that book, he was a fellow at Stanford’s Asia-Pacific Research Center.
 He was later a Stigler Center Journalist in Residence at the University of Chicago.
-Schlesinger returned to Stanford in 2021 as a fellow at the Distinguished Careers Institute, where he studied the threats and challenges to democracy, in the U.S. and around the world.
+Mr. Schlesinger returned to Stanford in 2021 as a fellow at the Distinguished Careers Institute, where he studied the threats and challenges to democracy in the U.S. and around the world.

-Schlesinger grew up in East Lansing, Michigan, and has a BA in economics from Harvard.
+Mr. Schlesinger grew up in East Lansing, Michigan, and has a BA in economics from Harvard.
 He lives in Washington with his wife, Louisa Rubinfien, a professor of Japanese history.
 They have two daughters, one currently working at the White House Office of Presidential Correspondence, the other doing graduate studies in chemical physics at the University of Minnesota.

 Kazuyo-Sejima

-10 / 13
+10 / 14

-Ms. Kazuyo Sejima
+Kazuyo Sejima

-Kazuyo Sejima is a leading figure in contemporary architecture, known for her minimalist yet powerful designs that harmonize transparency, light, and spatial fluidity.
-After graduating with a degree in architecture from Japan Women’s University in 1979 and completing her master’s studies in 1981, Sejima gained formative experience at Toyo Ito & Associates.
+Ms. Sejima is a leading figure in contemporary architecture, known for her minimalist yet powerful designs that harmonize transparency, light, and spatial fluidity.
+After graduating with a degree in architecture from Japan Women’s University in 1979 and completing her master’s studies in 1981, Ms. Sejima gained formative experience at Toyo Ito & Associates.
 In 1987, she launched her own practice, Kazuyo Sejima & Associates, and in 1995, with Ryue Nishizawa, she co-founded SANAA (Sejima and Nishizawa and Associates), which became known for its innovative approach to architecture.

-Sejima’s work has received international acclaim for its elegance and commitment to creating spaces that connect people with their surroundings.
+Ms. Sejima’s work has received international acclaim for its elegance and commitment to creating spaces that connect people with their surroundings.
 In 2010, she became the second woman to receive the Pritzker Architecture Prize, awarded jointly with Nishizawa, for their pioneering contributions.
-That same year, Sejima made history as the first woman to serve as director of the architecture sector at the Venice Biennale, where she curated the 12th International Architecture Exhibition.
+That same year, Ms. Sejima made history as the first woman to serve as director of the architecture sector at the Venice Biennale, where she curated the 12th International Architecture Exhibition.

-Sejima’s design philosophy imagines spaces in architecture where diverse people can spend time together.
+Ms. Sejima’s design philosophy imagines spaces in architecture where diverse people can spend time together.
 She is one of the leading voices in inspiring new generations in her field.

 Tanoue-Donna

-11 / 13
+11 / 14

 Ms. Donna Tanoue, Esq.

-Former Fellow, Distinguished Careers Institute, Stanford University
+Fellow, Stanford Distinguished Careers Institute

-Donna Tanoue is the former Chairman of the Federal Deposit Insurance Corporation (FDIC) in Washington, D.C.
-Donna is the only person of color to have led the FDIC, the independent agency that works to maintain stability and public confidence in the nation’s financial system by insuring deposits, examining and supervising financial institutions, working to make large and complex financial institutions resolvable, and managing receiverships.
+Ms. Tanoue is the former Chairman of the Federal Deposit Insurance Corporation (FDIC) in Washington, D.C.
+Ms. Tanoue is the only person of color to have led the FDIC, the independent agency that works to maintain stability and public confidence in the nation’s financial system by insuring deposits, examining and supervising financial institutions, working to make large and complex financial institutions resolvable, and managing receiverships.
 During the Obama administration, she was appointed to serve on the inaugural Consumer Advisory Board of the Consumer Financial Protection Bureau (CFPB).

 Subsequent to the FDIC, she served as Vice Chairman of Bank of Hawaii and Bank of Hawaii Corporation (NYSE: BOH) and a member of Bank of Hawaii’s Managing Committee, the executive team responsible for the bank’s strategic direction.
-She was also a member of Bank of Hawaii’s Board of Directors, and President of Bank of Hawaii Foundation.
-Previously, she was a partner with the Goodsill Anderson Quinn & Stifel law firm in Hawaii, and Commissioner of Financial Institutions for the State of Hawaii.
+She was also a member of Bank of Hawaii’s Board of Directors and President of Bank of Hawaii Foundation.
+Previously, she was a partner with the Goodsill Anderson Quinn & Stifel law firm in Hawaii and Commissioner of Financial Institutions for the State of Hawaii.

 She served on the boards of Longs Drug Stores Corporation, Walnut Creek, CA (NYSE: LDG, prior to the sale to CVS Corp.) and Kaneohe Ranch Management, Ltd., which manages real estate owned by the family of Harold K.L.
 Castle and Alice H. Castle, and their nonprofit charitable foundation, the Harold K.L.
 Castle Foundation.
 She also served on the boards of The Queen’s Health Systems, Honolulu, HI, Hawaii Community Foundation, University of Hawaii, and PBS, Arlington, VA.